straus14/netFPGA_verilog/README.md

 # netFPGA_verilog

-this codes are related to project done related to statistical analysis of traffic passing through netFPGA router
+This codes are done as a part of lab at RWTH related to netFPGA router.
+Basically, a project is done for the statistic calculation of traffic flow inside the router.
+This has been done in "Verilog".

+Moh Jafari, is also a contributor of this work.